-The tale of Kaspar Hauser seems torn from a Dickens novel.
+The tale of Kaspar Hauser seems straight from a Dickens novel.

 No one paid much attention to Kaspar Hauser when he strolled into Nuremberg one morning in 1828.
 The young boy of about 16 was wearing pantaloons, a silk necktie, a waistcoat, a gray jacket, and a handkerchief with the initials “KH” embroidered onto it.
 His boots were so torn up that his feet were bursting though them and mangled from the road.